Irene Amiet is a free-lance writer and international photographer.

 Wild Art Fund

 With help of my photography, I have been privileged to support many conservation projects over the years.
 I'm always happy to provide images for fundraising, educational purposes or awareness-rising.
 Thus I started "Wild Art Fund" as a platform to raise moneys for conservation projects through art.
 Please see the Boutique on this page for collector's prints which help raise money for conservation projects.
-Currently I'm donating to the Endangered Wildlife Trust, Rocking for Rhinos in Limpopo, South Africa, the New Big 5 Project and the Coastal Heritage Preserve in Galveston, Texas.
+Currently I'm donating to the Endangered Wildlife Trust, Rocking for Rhinos in Limpopo, South Africa, the New Big 5 Project, The Lancashire Wildlife Trust and the Coastal Heritage Preserve in Galveston, Texas.